To download the Way of Shambhala illustration shown at the right, click here

 - The Everyday Life Series - five courses, with five weekly classes in each, also offered as weekend classes at Sky Lake;

-- The Shambhala Training Series - five weekend retreats;
+- The Shambhala Training Series (Heart of Warriorship)- five weekend retreats;

 - The Basic Goodness Series - three courses, with six weekly classes in each;